Matters — Q1 2025

 Jan 8: Approved As Amended

-The Dallas Housing Finance Corporation is acquiring Oak & Ellum, an existing market-rate multifamily development at 2627 Live Oak Street, to convert it into affordable housing.
-This acquisition expands the city's affordable housing stock by adapting an existing building rather than requiring new construction.
+The Dallas Housing Finance Corporation acquired Oak & Ellum, an existing apartment complex at 2627 Live Oak Street, to be converted into affordable housing.
+This acquisition preserved an existing building for affordable housing development rather than requiring new construction, making it a more efficient use of resources for the city.
+The City Council approved the acquisition.

 Mar 26: Approved As An Individual Item